 But the sad fact is that there are so many ways we let our guard down and make ourselves susceptible to criminals.
 Fortunately, there are some basic precautions you can take to safeguard yourself.

-1. Do not post post updates on Facebook and Twitter while you’re away.
+1. Do not post post updates on Facebook, Instagram, Snapchat, Twitter or any other social media while you’re away.
 Only post pictures from your vacation when you’re back at home.
-You don’t want to alert ‘friends’ who may be anything but that when you’re out of town.
+You probably have a large circle of “friends” on social media that you don’t know directly.
+Maybe they’re a friend of a friend.
+Why alert them to the fact that you’re out of town?

 2. Get automatic timers.
 These will pop your lights on and off at the appropriate times of day, deterring criminals and saving electricity at the same time.

 3. Suspend delivery of mail and newspapers.
-You can also either have a friend or relative collect your mail while you’re away, or you can put in a temporary stop at your local post office.
+You can also either have a neighbor collect your mail while you’re away, or you can put in a temporary stop on delivery at your local post office.

 4. Make sure the doors to your home and car are locked.
 People let their guard down in this respect too often as the weather warms up.
 You don’t want a crook to just help him or herself to your property.

 5. Consider a DIY alarm system.
 Before you head out of town, take a look at SimpliSafe.com.
 Prices start at just $15 a month for monitoring on simple burglar alarm systems you install yourself.
 No technical know how is necessary!
 Read an extensive review of the service here.

 6. Don’t forget about the basics of home security.
 This article about 13 things a burglar won’t tell you has some sobering reminders about the simple things we do that inadvertently invite burglars into our homes.